copa1079/glaciers_rule/README.md

-# geoscience-modeling
+# glaciers rule

-This repository contains only MATLAB (.m) csripts for the GEOL5700 class.
-Other PYTHON (.py) scripts can be found in my other repo: geoscience-modeling.py.
+This repository contains MATLAB (.m) scripts for glacier reconstructions of various kinds.